Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Introduction

-The paper is organized as follows: Section~\ref{sec:background} reviews linear regression methods based on vector/matrix representations of intervals in the regression process.
-Section~\ref{sec:methodology} discusses adaptations of the LM method~\cite{sun2015linear} for real-world applications, followed by interval-valued data sets (synthetic and real-world) and evaluation metrics.
-Section~\ref{sec:results} demonstrates the estimation performance of these regression models in respect to datasets.
-Section~\ref{sec:discussion} discusses suitability of the existing regression approaches to various features of interval data.
+The paper is organized as follows: Section~\ref{sec:background} reviews linear regression methods based on vector/matrix representation of intervals in the regression process.
+Section~\ref{sec:methodology} introduces the interval regression graph (\emph{IRG}) and discusses adaptations of the LM method~\cite{sun2015linear} for real-world applications, followed by IV data sets (synthetic and real-world) and evaluation metrics.
+Section~\ref{sec:results} demonstrates the estimation performance of all regression models with respect to both synthetic and real-world data sets.
+Section~\ref{sec:discussion} discusses suitability of the existing regression approaches to salient features of IV data, distilling insights into practical guidance for algorithm-selection.
 Lastly, Section~\ref{sec:conclusion} concludes the paper with future works.
 Table~\ref{tab:acronym} presents a list of acronyms and notation used in this paper to assist the reader.